 In step 1, the PSK identities in the ClientHello shall include a prefix indicating the PSK-identity name space (i.e. "3GPP-AKMA") and the A-KID to indicate the UE supports keying with AKMA.

 In step 2 if the AF is willing to establish a TLS tunnel using PSK authentication with AKMA keys, then the AF shall indicate the index of the AKMA psk identity in the ServerHello message.
+If the AF has choice between GBA_Digest (see TS 33.220 [4]) and AKMA keying, then the AF shall select AKMA over GBA_Digest (see TS 33.222 [7] for similar consideration between GBA methods).

+NOTE 1: The choice between AKMA and AKA-based GBA is application dependent.

 The UE and NAF shall derive the TLS external PSK from KAF.